Another week in isolation and another 545 photos to slog through. Guess it’s time for another blog post.

 You would think that being the largest predatory bird around would have its perks.
 But apparently other smaller birds take exception to having the larger bird around.
 I think these are crows harassing Bruiser because of the size difference.
 Blackbirds will also harass eagles.

-Bruiser and Friends
+Bruiser and friends

 Bluejay